 How do I schedule a lung screening?

 Scheduling a screening is easy.
-Just call 1.844.LUNG TEST and we'll make sure this screening is right for you and if so, assist you in setting up that screening We offer screenings at Seton Imaging, conveniently located on the Saint Agnes campus.
+Just call 1.844.LUNG TEST and we'll make sure this screening is right for you and if so, assist you in setting up that screening.
+We offer screenings at Seton Imaging, conveniently located on the Saint Agnes campus.
 Following your screening, you will be connected with our Nurse Navigator, Paula who will help you throughout the process, answering any questions or providing guidance should your screening results require a follow up visit.
-Paula will be with you every step of the way
+Paula will be with you every step of the way.

 What happens during a lung screening?

 A lung screening utilizes a low dose Computed tomography (CT) scan.
 A CT scan is a noninvasive imaging test that can very quickly generate exquisitely detailed images throughout the body using rotating x-rays.
 The purpose of using a CT scan is to detect the presence of lung nodules or other abnormalities.
 While some lung nodules may be benign, they can be indicators of lung disease or in some cases cancer.
 If a lung nodule is found it’s not abnormal for a physician to ask for further testing such as a biopsy.
 Only after a biopsy of a nodule is taken and tested can it be determined if the nodules are cancerous or indicators of other lung disease such as emphysema or COPD.
 Screenings are conducted at Seton Imaging Center which is conveniently located on the Hospital’s campus.
 Upon arrival at Seton Imaging you will check in with the front desk.
 You will then be asked to change into a gown and will be shown to the CT room.
 You will be asked to lie on your back as the CT ring passes over your chest.
 The entire process should last about a half an hour.

 What happens after a lung screening?